 ‘No problem,’ he said, and gave me a kiss.

-Word probably spread that we were fresh out of candy after the last group of children left because we were left in relative peace for the rest of the night.
+Word must have spread that we were out of candy because we were left in relative peace for the rest of the evening.
 After barely surviving our first Halloween in Ireland, I will definitely be better prepared next year!

 If you enjoyed this story, consider subscribing to the Wild Library blog.
 Scroll down and click on the Follow Wild Library button on the bottom of this page to receive an email notification when a new story is posted.